Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 A 2-wheel front end alignment runs $75-$120 at our shop.
 A 4-wheel alignment is $100-$150.
 The price depends on your vehicle type and whether any adjustment hardware needs replacing.
 We check alignment angles first and only recommend the service if the readings are out of spec.

-The most common signs are your vehicle pulling to one side, uneven tire wear on the inner or outer edges, and a steering wheel that sits off-center when driving straight.
-Hitting a large pothole, curb, or debris can knock your alignment out.
-We recommend checking it annually or after any impact.
+Your vehicle pulling to one side, uneven tire wear on the inner or outer edges, and a steering wheel that sits off-center when driving straight are the clearest signs.
+Hitting a large pothole, curb, or road debris can knock your alignment out.
+We recommend checking it annually or after any hard impact.

 Most shocks and struts last 50,000 to 75,000 miles, though it depends on driving conditions and road quality.
 If your vehicle bounces excessively after bumps, nose-dives when braking, or feels unstable in turns, it's time for replacement.
 We inspect them during routine maintenance to catch wear early.